Kaligo/pipelinewise-tap-postgres/README.md

   ```

   **Note**: Replication slots are specific to a given database in a cluster.
 If you want to connect multiple
-  databases - whether in one integration or several - you’ll need to create a replication slot for each database.
+  databases - whether in one integration or several - you'll need to create a replication slot for each database.

 ### To run tests: